textpattern/textpattern.github.io/tags/learning/index.md

 When [short-tags are enabled](#reduce-typing-with-short-tags) is enabled, you can also generate custom short-tags by creating specific reusable Form templates, which we dub “shortcodes”.
 You can use any Form type when creating a shortcode form.

-A shortcode is like any other partial of code you may develop in a Textpattern Form, but it’s designed with the intention of using in relation to an associated custom short-tag.
+A shortcode is like any other partial of code you may develop in a Textpattern Form, but it's designed with the intention of using in relation to an associated custom short-tag.
 This new functionality is similar in concept to the smd_macro or rah_beacon plugins, both of which are now obsolete against this new custom short-tags/shortcode functionality.

 The one difference between the core short-tags and custom short-tags is in relation to the `<txp:output_form>` tag.
 Whenever you create a Textpattern Form intended as a shortcode form, it automatically makes a custom short-tag available having the same name as the form.